rogeriochaves/langstream/docs/docs/llms/open_ai.md

 ## Chat Completion

 The most popular and powerful OpenAI completion API, however, is the Chat Completion, which gives you access to `gpt-3.5-turbo` and `gpt-4` models.
-It is a bit more work to work with, because it has defined roles, for `system`, `user`, `assistant` or `function` (TODO: function yet to be supported).
+It is a bit more work to work with, because it has defined roles, for `system`, `user`, `assistant` or `function`.
 You define an [`OpenAIChatChain`](pathname:///reference/litechain/contrib/index.html#litechain.contrib.OpenAIChatChain) like this:

 ```python
 from litechain import Chain, join_final_output